 Don’t Forget Presenter Training

-Build time in to speaker trainings to discuss how to present in a virtual environment.
-Delivering programs in a virtual environment takes some getting used to.
+Build time into speaker training to discuss how to present in a virtual environment.
+Delivering programs in a virtual environment takes getting used to.
 The best presenters have honed their speaking skill set, but presenting virtually is something that not every speaker can do without a little help.
 Share tips and techniques for speakers to engage the audience during this time.
 Demonstrate the tools they will be using and let them know they can set up a run-through before their presentation so they feel comfortable using the technology.